 Not all cracks are created equal, or rather, not all cracks look the same because the mechanism of their formation varies.
-Different kinds of cracks include “alligator” or traction cracks, cracks due to impact or pressure (spiral, concentric, feather), ageing cracks (craquelure), “cupped” cracks.
-Cracks may simply indicate the painting’s age and may not require treatment unless they are associated with instability in the paint layer or are so unsightly that the image is difficult to view.
-Some of the “traction” cracks in the above barnyard scene were retouched where the cracks were so wide and concentrated that the image appeared fragmented and difficult to read.
+Different types of cracks include “alligator” or traction cracks, cracks due to impact or pressure (spiral, concentric, feather), ageing cracks (craquelure), “cupped” cracks where the paint lifts upward at the crack edges.
+Cracks do not necessarily require treatment unless there is associated instability.

-The reverse of a severe tear is shown here during repair; the outer ends of the tear have already been rewoven and secured as per a German “thread-by-thread” technique introduced by Winfried Heiber.
+The reverse of a severe tear is shown here during repair; the outer ends of the tear have already been rewoven and secured as per a German “thread-by-thread” technique refined by Winfried Heiber.